youyanggu/covid19-forecast-hub-evaluation/evaluations/README.md

 ## Historical Evaluations

 Here is where we save all the outputs of our evaluations.
+You can see a full list of team/model names [here](https://github.com/reichlab/covid19-forecast-hub#teams-and-models).
 The files are located in the directory based on the evaluation date (e.g. all projections evaluated on Saturday, June 13 are located in the `2020-06-13` directory).
 The file format is the following:

 ```proj-date_eval-date_eval-type.csv```